Dear Housing Residents:

-We write now to share details of a $1,200 refund being offered on your University Housing contract for the 2019-2020 academic year.
+We write now to share details of a $1,200 refund being offered on your Michigan Housing contract for the 2019-2020 academic year.

 If you are eligible to receive the $1,200 refund it will be applied to your student account.
 If there are any unpaid charges on your student account, the refund will be applied first to those charges and any remaining refund will be issued directly to you via direct deposit in the month of April.

 To ensure you receive timely payments, please verify that you have accurate direct deposit and permanent address information on file in Wolverine Access (Student Self Service section under Payroll and Compensation).
 If there is no direct deposit information on file, checks will be mailed to your permanent address on file.

 If you already have moved out: All students who already have officially checked out from their residence hall or university apartment – utilizing the Express Check-Out form – will automatically receive the $1,200 refund.
 No further action will be required.

 If you already have left campus and are planning to come back to collect your belongings before March 25, you will have full access to your building with your MCard and room key.
 Blue Bins and Express Check-Out forms will be available for you at the Community Center.